 This type of graduate assistantship is highly competitive and is for full-time graduate students at AUS.
 Students must take a minimum of nine credit hours each term of their assistantship or be registered for thesis/project credit.
 They may take no more than 12 credit hours per term.
-They work a maximum of 20 hours per week as research assistants or teaching assistants during the academic year for members of the graduate faculty.
+They work a maximum of 20 hours per week in a regular semester as research assistants or teaching assistants for members of the graduate faculty.
 Full-time graduate assistants receive a tuition waiver for nine credit hours, as well as a work stipend.

-Full-time graduate students may hold graduate assistantships and concomitantly serve as work-study students at AUS only if the total hours worked does not exceed 20 per week.
+Full-time graduate students may hold full-time graduate assistantships and concomitantly serve as work-study students at AUS only if the total hours worked in a regular semester does not exceed 20 per week.